 Owning a dog is much like caring for a baby in the sense that your eyes probably can’t help but automatically assess your dog’s poop—especially as you walk your dog in a neighborhood and pick it up with a bag.
+Therefore, you’re understandably concerned if you suddenly encounter grainy dog poop.
+What’s usually the cause when dog poop looks grainy?

-Several common scenarios exist to explain what exactly grainy dog poop means.
+Several common scenarios exist to explain what, exactly, grainy dog poop means.
 Luckily, many of them are harmless or easily fixable.
 We’ll share the top reasons with you here.

 Top 6 Reasons for Grainy Dog Poop